E-Rx (DoseSpot) FAQs

 Can the medication strength can automatically be selected based on some kind of criteria (e.g., the specific client's weight)?

 We don't have that functionality right now.
 We do have a dosage calculator that displays when a medication is selected and before the strength is selected, but there isn't any automation when selecting the strength.
 It is used as a manual guideline.
-I would suggest submitting this as a feature request.

 Can the patient's notes field be set up to be auto filled based on what drug is prescribed - instead of having to re-enter that text?

 This is also something we don't currently have as functionality.
 Prescribers can use the favorite prescriptions but would need to manually edit values that are dynamic.
-We would suggest that this also be a feature request

 Are we able to use Healthie’s API to retrieve patient prescription history?